lou-i0/Web-App-DevOps-Project-LO/README.md

 ### 3. apply configuration and deploy to azure.
 Lastly now the previous steps above are complete. under the main directory, open a termional, and type terraform apply.
 Enter yes once the review is done of the stuff to implment and hit enter.
 NOTE, for me at least i had to do this twice , as first time it failed saying there is no resource group in there, even though the resource group was created !? ( timing issue maybe).
 Re run this command again, and ( for me at least) this appears to work!

+### 4. get kube config credentials.
+finally, we need to get the credentials of our kubernetes cluster created in order to access it later. to do this got to the terminal winodow and enter: az aks get-credentials --resource-group-name --name cluster-name

 ## Contributors